 We would like to point out some directions worth of future investigation. \begin{itemize} \item First of all, while in this paper we are primarily interested in analyzing SPR with complex Gaussian samples, the SPR algorithm nevertheless shows promising reconstruction result empirically for Fourier samples.
 Thus we speculate that our theoretical results may hold for the Fourier setup as well.
 In essence, this would require that the (random) Fourier samples satisfy some concentration inequalities such as those in Lemma~\ref{lm:matrixconcentration}. \item The second direction concerns the performance guarantee of SPR in the presence of noise.
-A favorable geometric property and some techniques in \cite{WUFAN,Songli} may offer a route to a theoretical guarantee for this scenario and help to uncover the whole story of SPR.
+A favorable geometric property and some techniques in~\cite{WUFAN,Songli} may offer a route to a theoretical guarantee for this scenario and help to uncover the whole story of SPR.
 This remains a topic of ongoing work.

-\item Thirdly, note that our result $m \geq \mathcal O(k \log^3n)$ is still worse than the information-theoretic bound $\mathcal O(k \log \frac{n}{k})$ by roughly a factor of $\log^2 n$.
-To remove this factor, a promising way is perhaps to refine the geometric analysis on the subspace $\mathbb C^\T$.
-Recently, an interesting work by Li {\it et al.}~\cite{newlossOn} has shown that an analogous geometric property for a solution space in $\mathbb R^n$ can, with high probability, be guaranteed with only $m \geq \mathcal O(n)$ Gaussian samples.
-This result, however, may not be directly applied to our analysis, since it is based on a different loss function in the real case.